CeniusM/NewSharp/README.md

 - Div(): divide the two top stack numbers
 - Minus(): pops the last two values from the stack, subtracts the second popped value from the first, and pushes the result onto the stack
 - Print(x): prints an argument
+- Sleep(x): sleep for the given amount on ms
 - StackCount(): Returns the Stack elements count
 - def(varName); Used to define a varible that can be used later (init to 0)
 - Set(varName, value): sets the value of the variable